 Cashierless checkout and the study of purchase behaviours are the prime motivators to streamline and optimise the retail sales process, and implicitly, financial performance.
 Forecast at over $38B in 2023, the ‘Smart Retail Market’ is currently a prized target among private investors.

 Embracing the unified commerce paradigm is not only a matter of cost, it is also, and in these early days of smart retail technology, about managing complexity.
-As the next section demonstrates, early innovators have the first movers’ advantage but no doubt also serve as a testbed, a debugging ground and a trial of a retailer’s cost/benefit ratio.
+Early innovators have the first movers’ advantage but no doubt also serve as a test bed, a debugging ground and a trial of a retailer’s cost/benefit ratio.

-Consumers’ comfort level with retail technologies should not be overlooked: what works for the millennial consumer may not necessarily work for the older one.
+Consumers’ comfort level with retail technologies should not be overlooked: what works for the millennial consumer may not necessarily work for the older shopper.

 A safe place to start is Bluetooth Low Energy (BLE), the most tested of all indoor positioning technologies.
 The announcements of industry leaders such as Apple and Paypal as far back as 2013 and the prospect of the free advertising through proximity marketing, led to hundreds of startups launching into the indoor positioning industry.